james-tay/mygpio/README.md

 Due to the way the esp32 camera module uses serial signalling, it may be necessary to perform initial configuration (ie, wifi setup) using the arduino IDE's Serial Monitor.
+Check the serial port device, set it to 115200 baud and check your Board is set to "AI Thinker ESP32-CAM" (set Serial Monitor to send "Carriage return").

 To use the camera, first initialize it, optionally configure it, and then start capturing jpeg frames.
 For example,

 ```
 % curl http://esp32-cam.example.com/v1?cmd=cam+init